 Welcome to JohnnyDeppReads!
-Avast!
-Filming for Pirates of the Caribbean 5: Dead Men Tell No Tales has finally wrapped!
-It was announced this week that "Black Mass" will premiere at the Venice Film Festival on Sept.
-04. And Johnny's written the foreword for the 60th Anniversary edition of JP Donleavy's THE GINGER MAN.
+We've had a new exciting POTC5 trailer!!
+And we're keeping a sharp eye on this month's #CINEMACON.
+Will Johnny be there?
+Johnny's written the foreword for the 60th Anniversary edition of JP Donleavy's THE GINGER MAN.
 Johnny is a producer on the up coming film version.
 Register now on JDR!
 Registered members can see all new posts quickly and all areas of our community are open for all to see, you can also comment or share Depp news here on JDR!!
 Join our community!
-If you're a lready a member please log in to your account to access all of our features.
+If you're already a member please log in to your account to access all of our features.

 With respect to Mr. Depp we ask that no paparazzi images of his children be posted.